 For several decades, vinyl siding has been on the rise and has been the premier choice for many homeowners.
-While our experts can get the job done quickly, some prefer to install vinyl siding on their own.
-Here, we share how to do it:
+While our experts can get the job done quickly, some prefer to install their siding on their own.
+Here, we share how to install vinyl siding if you want to do it yourself:

 What you’ll need to install vinyl siding: